-We all have friends who spend more time in their virtual worlds and video games have some pretty interesting soundtracks to help keep players coming back.
-Many songwriters have been quite successful in creating music for video games.
-Kotaku, the popular gaming site, profiles artists already composing for games and ASCAP has created an FAQ about how music licensing works when it comes to video games.
+Many songwriters have been quite successful at creating original music for video games.
+To put this growing field in perspective, check out Kotaku, a popular gaming site that profiles game composers.
+ASCAP has also created an FAQ about how music licensing works when it comes to video games.

 Sell Your Songs to Stock Music Libraries

-Music is everywhere and stock music pops up in a variety of places including shops, podcasts, meditation CDs, elevators and corporate training videos.
-The Guardian UK says that everything from a simple keyboard motif to an epic orchestral track and everything in between is needed by music libraries to sell to customers for a variety of purposes.
-There are a number of music libraries that need composers to create music for their clients and Discmakers has some helpful tips to get you started.
-If you upload your music and it’s approved by the library you can set your own price and earn a percentage of each sale and music libraries offer some of the most favorable royalty splits in the industry which isn’t bad for a side hustle.
+A number of them need composers to create music for their clients, too; Discmakers has some helpful tips to get you started.
+If you upload your music and it’s approved by the library, you can set your own price and earn a percentage of each sale.
+Music libraries offer some of the most favorable royalty splits in the industry — not bad for a burgeoning side hustle.